Build it, and they will come… or will they?

 At Disciple, we’re always happy to offer a free consultation call and go through a demo to help you determine whether we’re a good fit for your business.

-But remember, every thriving community is a living and breathing entity that will adapt with your business needs and those of your members.
+But remember, every thriving group is a living and breathing entity that will adapt with your business needs and those of your members.
 Engaging and evaluating how it’s performing on a regular basis will help you to make sure you’re getting the best value out of it.

 About the author: Pooja Kanabar is a Content Manager at Disciple.
 She writes about community building and community growth